 The Good Shepherd Children’s Home is not a permanent home but a short-term residence in which an opportunity is provided for formal and non-formal education, health care, learning skills and the attainment of maturity necessary to enable the children to build successful adult lives in mainstream society.

-In Nepal as whole women are subordinated and depend for their existence on the male in the family.
+In Nepal as a whole, women are subordinated and depend for their existence on the male in the family.
 Because of this the focus of our training for women is to establish their self- esteem through developing skills.
 We particularly focus on craft skills and tailoring for these women and girls, so that they can earn a living from their home and gain some economic independence.
 These are the preferred skills the women in the poorer communities wish to obtain.
 Our aim is to empower them through skill development.

 We are gradually progressing with this training service and one of our Sisters who is trained in Crafts and Tailoring is providing classes in the villages and in the slums of Pokhara.
 As a result of this programme many women are successfully employed and are now becoming trainers themselves.

 These skills are being taught by one of the original trainees who has now become a trainer and it is overseen by our professionally trained Sister.